 Despite people often overlooking CBG in favor of THC and CBD, it seems that it could also be potentially beneficial.
 However, CBG research is still in its infancy.
 There is no doubt that we still have much to learn about this compound.

-However, thanks to scientists like Gaoni and Mechoulam, we now know a lot more about these cannabinoids.
-Research has shown that CBG and other cannabinoids have a remarkable effect on the human body.
+Yet, thanks to scientists like Gaoni and Mechoulam, we now know more about cannabinoids.
+Research has shown that CBG and other cannabinoids have a potentially remarkable effect on the human body.

 How Does CBG Work?

 Like other cannabinoids, CBG works by influencing the endocannabinoid system within our bodies.
 The endocannabinoid system is a complex collection of receptors (CB1 and CB2 receptors), chemicals called endocannabinoids, and enzymes.